graphnex/privacy-from-visual-entities/ARTIFACT-EVALUATION.md

 This experiment reproduces the results presented in Table 4 of the article, Sec.6.7 (Relative impacts on image privacy), using the various GIP models (see corresponding table in [Trained Models](#trained-models) for downloading each model).
 We provide a bash script that unzips the archive of each GIP model and runs each model on the testing sets of both PrivacyAlert and IPD datasets.
 The predictions of each model are saved into ``results/<dataset>/<model-name>.csv``.
 Classification performance are also computed and saved into ``results/<dataset>/res_experiment2.csv``.
 The latter file allows to verify the results of the experiment as reported in Table 4, except for the rows of results taken from the GIP paper.

-Running this script takes approximately 15 minutes.
 The predictions and classification performance .csv files occupy less than 1 MB.
 The largest model, stored in the ``/trained_models/`` folder after unzipping, occupies 200 MB.
 Each model is unzipped from its corresponding archive into the directory ``trained_models/<dataset_name>/2-class/<model_name>``.
 This directory is removed after running each model.

 Running instructions:
 1. Modify the variable ``IMAGEPRIVACY_DIR`` in the file ``source scripts/run_experiment2.sh`` by placing the path to the folder where you downloaded the datasets.